The pay per click industry is a huge market with hundreds of different PPC networks and millions of users.

 Depending on your industry you’ll be able to determine if the cost per click is considered expensive or not.
 If all of the keywords in the planner are $10+ then you’re probably in a fairly expensive niche.
 However, if you’re looking at $1 and $2 keywords then lucky you!

-With so many options and settings available in Google AdWords, tweaking just one of them can have a huge impact on your cost per click and how much you pay.
+With so many options and settings available in Google Ads, tweaking just one of them can have a huge impact on your cost per click and how much you pay.
 As mentioned earlier, different targeting options such as the country you want to target can have a big impact on the average cost per click.
-Another targeting option that’s available in Google AdWords is the ability to target different devices.
+Another targeting option that’s available in Google Ads is the ability to target different devices.

 As you probably know, not everyone visits websites on just their computers anymore.
 In fact, there are a range of devices that users use on a regular basis that you can take advantage of.
-From mobile phones to tablets and desktops, these are the 3 main devices that you can target in Google AdWords.
+From mobile phones to tablets and desktops, these are the 3 main devices that you can target in Google Ads.
 Each of these devices will have a different CPC depending on if you target them all or just one in particular.
 Depending on which you target will directly affect your cost per click and therefore how much Google charges you.